 When asked about how optimistic they feel about the future of their national healthcare system within the next five years, 36 percent, which is the highest percentage of respondents, answered that they are `somewhat pessimistic´.
 24 percent feel `somewhat optimistic´ and 23 percent feel `neutral´.
 Less than 20 percent of respondents feel either `very pessimistic´ (12 percent) or `very optimistic´ (5 percent).

 The results indicated that more research and global industry solutions are needed to build more confidence and trust in healthcare systems among healthcare professionals.
 Physicians, nurses, and all other healthcare providers are key drivers of patients’ health outcomes in public healthcare.
-To address the critical and underlying importance of trust in healthcare and build a stable healthcare ecosystem, healthcare professionals cannot be overlooked.
+To address the critical and underlying importance of trust in healthcare systems and build a stable healthcare ecosystem, healthcare professionals cannot be overlooked.
 They need to feel confident and satisfied with the systems they work in to deliver the highest possible quality of care.
-Providing support, a healthy work environment, and sufficient resources (such as time/ information/ compensation) are going to be crucial to build more trust and maintain an effective workforce within the healthcare industry.
+Providing support, a healthy work environment, and sufficient resources (such as time/ information/ compensation) are going to be crucial to build more trust and maintaining an effective workforce within the healthcare industry.

 Recommended related articles: